flying7eleven/config-awesomeWM/README.md

    python2 installUserDir.py
    ```

-6. Configure the screensaver
+6. Configure the default applications
-   You have to configure the screensaver to ensure that it locks the screen after a specific amount of minutes.
-You can do this by calling
+   Set some of the default applications of your computer
    ```
-   xscreensaver-demo
+   xdg-mime default chromium.desktop x-scheme-handler/http
+   xdg-mime default chromium.desktop x-scheme-handler/https
    ```

 7. Start awesomewm